evozonjs/elements/README.md

 ## elements/response

-elements/response proposes a standard format for messages.
-We propose the following attributes:
+elements/response proposes a standard format for json messages.
+We use the following attributes:

 Name       | Type         | Required | Default | Description
 ---------- | ------       | -------- | ------- | -------